xma711/notebook/iot/wsn/differences_WSN_MANET_WMN/README.md

-deconflict of concepts
+Deconflict of concepts
 ------------------------------

-the follows are found online, not from the module.
+The follows are found online, not from the module.

-the concepts of WSN, MANET and wireless mesh networks can be confusing.
+The concepts of WSN, MANET and wireless mesh networks can be confusing.
-to make things clear, the concepts are summarized as below:
+To make things clear, the concepts are summarized as below:

 	- WSN: fixed wireless sensor network. must have sensors. boards can be both powerful (like BBB, raspberry pi) or not powerful (like arduino).